 For drugs to be excreted by glomerular filtration must they meet some requirements:

 - Be smaller than 60 kDa

 Glomerular filtration works by molecules passing through pores next to the epithelial cells, and not by carrier-proteins.
 Antibodies are very large molecules that can’t fit through the pores, so they’re not filtered via the glomerulus.

-The rate glomerular filtration depends on two things:
+The rate of glomerular filtration of a drug depends on two things:

 - The concentration of the drug in the plasma

 The higher the concentration of the free (not protein-bound) drug in the plasma, the faster it’s filtrated.
 The GFR never really increases above the normal, but it can be decreased, such as in renal failure.
 This decreases the glomerular filtration of the drug, which increases the half life of the drug in the plasma.